Wetlands (or swamps), are areas of land that are permanently, temporarily or sometimes only occasionally covered in water.

 Types of wetlands

 The Limestone Coast is home to a huge diversity of wetland ecosystem types, including the rare Karst Wetlands, and the critically endangered Seasonal Herbaceous Wetlands.
-More information about wetland types and their management can be found in the booklet All Wetlands Great and Small – A guide to the wetlands diversity of the South East and the Seasonal Herbaceous Wetland fact sheet.
+More information about wetland types and their management can be found in the booklet All Wetlands Great and Small – A guide to the wetlands diversity of the South East.

 What lives in our wetlands?